chazhenricks/user-notes/README.md

 # Initial Setup
 1. Clone this repo onto your machine.
 1. `cd` into the `/lib` folder and run `npm install`
-2. create a new firebase project
+2. Create a new firebase project
-2. rename `AppConstants-example.js` to `AppConstants.js` and fill in with info from your own firebase database.
+2. Rename `AppConstants-example.js` to `AppConstants.js` and fill in with info from your own firebase database.
-3. run `hs` in root directory to run local server.
+3. If not already installed, run ` npm install http-server -g` to install local http server then run `hs` in root directory of project to launch local server.

 ## Requirements